Board of Directors

 Member-at-Large

 Maureen has worked for many years at the University of British Columbia and Emily Carr University of Art + Design in the field of adult continuing education.
-Now she is passionate about learning more about BC’s incredible biodiversity, and to donate her time to organizations working to further environmental conservation, restoration, education and advocacy.
+Now she is passionate about learning more about BC’s incredible biodiversity, and donating her time to organizations working to further environmental conservation, restoration, education and advocacy.

 Gwendolyn Williams